Master Chandgiram Sports Stadium: Sports College

 Saifai village has a residential sports college, established in 2014.
 It offers teaching from 6th to 12th standardand by the curriculum of Board of High School and Intermediate Education, Uttar Pradesh (U.P.
 Board) and sports training in cricket, football, hockey, wrestling, athletics, badminton, swimming and kabaddi.
-Although it has owne campus and facilities but students of sports college use hockey, wrestling, badminton and swimming facilities of the stadium too.
+Although Major Dhyanchand Sports College has own campus and facilities but students of sports college use hockey, wrestling, badminton and swimming facilities of Master Chandgiram Sports Stadium too.